zodiac-team/zodiac-ui/libs/ng-observable/docs/api.md

 ### `stream<T>`

-Alternative form of `subscribe()` for Observables.
-Connects an observer with the upstream observable and emits the teardown logic.
+Connects an observer with the upstream observable but only forwards `next` values.
+Uncaught errors are only logged and completions are discarded.
+The resulting observable emits the teardown logic for the subscription.
 Use with `StreamSink` for a more concise stream/sink syntax.

 #### Usage